Guide for using Cahute and fxlink on WSL 2

 Installing Cahute and fxlink

-Go to the README of GiteaPC and install it.
-Since we will be using the full version of fxlink, install the following dependecies:
+the README of GiteaPC and install it.
+Since we will be using the full version of fxlink, install the following dependencies:

 % sudo apt-get install cmake python3-pil libusb-1.0-0-dev libudev-dev libsdl2-dev libpng-dev libncurses-dev libudisks2-dev libglib2.0-dev